dashwav/gila/README.md

 # Gila

-Gila is a python3 configuration library based very heavily on the [viper](https://github.com/spf13/viper) config library for Go.
+Gila is a python3 layered configuration library based very heavily on the [viper](https://github.com/spf13/viper) config library for Go.
 It is designed to facilitate making [12 factor](https://12factor.net/) apps as easy as possible using python3.

 # Motivation